NghiaTran-Billy/Discrete-Mathematics-Assignment/README.md

 # Graph Theory and Shortest Path Algorithms

 This project focuses on graph theory, graph connectivity, and algorithms for finding the shortest path and shortest circuit.
-It is an assignment for the Discrete Mathematics for Computer Science course at Ho Chi Minh City University of Technology (HCMUT) in the Fall 2024 semester.
+It is an assignment for the Discrete Mathematics for Computer Science course at Ho Chi Minh City University of Technology (HCMUT) in the 242 semester.

 ## Project Overview
 This project implements algorithms to: